CPSC319-2022/Yojana/README.md

 ![](https://user-images.githubusercontent.com/39626451/215233714-16225c53-9012-4e5e-a8ed-ea4016cd0e24.png)

-Alternatively, you can use to following scripts to format your code before making PRs:
+Alternatively, you can use to following scripts to manually format your code:

 ```bash
 yarn format # to format your code